queuejw/Neko11/README.md

 ## Features / Why Neko11 better than original game? 🚽
  • 8 color themes

  • Dark mode

  • Achievements

  • Material You

- • You can use controls in app or add app to Device controls and play from there
+ • You can use controls in app or add app to Device controls and play from there (planned in nearest build)

+ • .......

+ // At the moment, the application is under development and does not yet boast a large number of functions.

 ## Downloads 📲
  Download latest release: https://github.com/queuejw/Neko11/releases